 3-month-old-wake-windows

-As your baby approaches 4 months, you’ll notice their wake windows for 3-4 month old babies gradually increasing.
+As your baby approaches 4 months, their wake windows gradually increase for 3—to 4-month-old babies.
 This transition often leads to longer stretches of wake time.
 Understanding how 3-month-old wake windows evolve into those needed for a 4-month-old will help you adjust your baby’s schedule for optimal sleep and development.

 Longer Wake Windows for Older Babies